Operating Principles of Peristaltic Pumping through a Dense Array of Valves: Discussion

 Experimental data on lymphatic pumping is plentiful, but few studies have been able to resolve the propagation of peristaltic waves.
 When only a single lymphangion is studied, the whole vessel appears to contract uniformly \citep{Moore_Bertram_2018}.
 Thus, the ratio $x_v/\lambda$ is difficult to find in the literature, while $R_0/x_v$ can be found in numerous sources.
-A detailed study of the peristaltic waves in mesenteric rat lymphatics is given in \citep{Zawieja_Davis_Schuster_Hinds_Granger_1993}.
+A detailed study of the peristaltic waves in mesenteric rat lymphatics is given in \cite{Zawieja_Davis_Schuster_Hinds_Granger_1993}.
 The authors demonstrate that 80-90 percent of waves are coordinated, meaning contractions are observed in adjacent sites within one second of each other.
-The waves were observed to propagate at a speed of $6\pm 2$ mm/s at a contraction frequency of $.0875\pm.01$/s.
-The calculated wavelength is $\lambda = 69\pm 24$ mm, consistent with nearly synchronous oscillations on length scales comparable to the size of the rat.
-The radii of these vessels was measured to be $R_0=.045\pm .015$ mm, and $x_v = .8\pm .2$ mm.
+The waves were observed to propagate at a speed of $4 - 8$ mm/s at a contraction frequency of $8.4 - 13$/min.
+The calculated wavelength is $\lambda = 20-60$ mm.
+The radii of these vessels was measured to be $R_0=.03 - .06$ mm, and $x_v = .6 - 1$ mm, so there are about 20-100 valves per wavelength.
 Thus, we can safely say $R_0\ll x_v \ll \lambda$.
-For bovine mesenteric lymphatics, the contraction waves were seen to propagate at 4-5 mm/s with a frequency of 4-6/min, indicating a wavelength of $\lambda = 54\pm 12$ mm \citep{Ohhashi_Azuma_Sakaguchi_1980}.
-However, the radii of these vessels was much larger, $R_0=.25-1.5$ mm, with a valve spacing closer to 20 mm \citep{Macdonald_Arkill_Tabor_McHale_Winlove_2008}.
+For bovine mesenteric lymphatics, the contraction waves were seen to propagate at $4-5$ mm/s with a frequency of $4-6$/min, indicating a wavelength of $\lambda = 40 - 75$ mm \citep{Ohhashi_Azuma_Sakaguchi_1980}.
+However, the radii of these vessels was much larger, $R_0=.25-1.5$ mm, with a valve spacing closer to 20 mm \citep{Macdonald_Arkill_Tabor_McHale_Winlove_2008}, so there are about 2-4 valves per wavelength.
 For these larger vessels, the discrete nature of the valves may be important.

-Estimating $\omega \tau$ is also challenging.
-Intrinsic contractions in the lymphatic system are often modeled using a time-varying elastance, so $E$ cannot be thought of as constant.
-Macdonald considers a range of values between 1250 and 7500 Pa when modeling bovine lymphatics \citep{Macdonald_Arkill_Tabor_McHale_Winlove_2008}.
-The thickness $h$ is generally considered to be proportional to the radius ($h/R_0 \approx .1$).
-Since the radius changes so much between different vessels, it is useful to write